mamonraab/violance-detection-in-video-with-pytroch/README.md

 ### Step 1: Custom Data loader for videos

-handling  video frames data sets wuth an   efficient data generation scheme that consume a less memory can be done  with e Dataset class (torch.utils.data.Dataset) in PyTorch  the idea  is  to privde a class that overriding two subclass functions
+handling  video frames data sets with an   efficient data generation scheme that consume less memory can be done  with e Dataset class (torch.utils.data.Dataset) in PyTorch  the idea  is  to provide a class that overriding two subclass functions

    __len__  – returns the size of the dataset

   __getitem__  – returns a sample from the dataset given an index.

-the main code or the scelton code   for the data is
+the main code or the skeleton code   for the data is

 ```
 from torch.utils.data import Dataset

-class FireDataset(Dataset):
+class VideoDataset(Dataset):
-    """Fire dataset."""
+    """Video dataset."""

     def __init__(self, ----):